Office of Student Life

 What is the role of an advisor in a hearing?

-The advisor may support or advise the student, but may not represent or speak for the student.
-An advisor may converse or share written notes with the student during the hearing.
+The advisor may support or advise their student, but may not represent or speak for them.
+An advisor may whisper to or share written notes with their student during any part of the conduct process, (e.g. preliminary conference or hearing).

 What if in my role as an advisor, I have procedural questions?

-We never want students to be confused or surprised by any part of the Student Conduct process.
+We never want a student to be confused or surprised by any part of the Student Conduct process.
 A student may ask a procedural question at any time.
 If an advisor has a question about the process at any point prior to a hearing, we encourage the advisor to ask their question.
-We will always endeavor to include the student in this conversation, but we also understand there may be minor procedural questions that can help an advisor better understand our process.
-Should an advisor have a procedural question during a hearing, the advisor should prompt their student to either raise the procedural question, or request a brief recess to speak with their hearing officer.
+We will always endeavor to include the student in this conversation, but we also understand that there may be minor procedural questions that can help an advisor to better understand our process.
+Should an advisor have a procedural question during a hearing, the advisor should prompt their student to either raise the procedural question or request a brief recess to speak with their hearing officer.

 What happens when an advisor fails to follow these expectations?